smartdevicelink/sdl_core_guides/docs/Developer Documentation/ResumeController/index.md

 ### ResumptionData

-`ResumptionData` class user to represend resumption data agnostic to data storage.
+`ResumptionData` class is used to represent resumption data agnostic to data storage.
-`ResumptionData` provides app resumption data as smart objects.
+`ResumptionData` provides app resumption data in the Smart Object representation.

 |||
 Figure 2: Resumption data classes